This article about the best IoT logistics startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 - “Traxens Rail Solution to Boost Silk Road Supply Chain” – Port Technology

-Scandit is a Swiss startup in the business of integrating real-time data, which is captured from barcodes, text, objects and other visual identifiers, to inform employees via headsets.
+Scandit is amidst such IoT logistics startups that are in the business of integrating real-time data, which is captured from barcodes, text, objects and other visual identifiers, to inform employees via headsets.
 The technology seeks to change the way enterprises and customers interact with everyday objects to augment the physical world including the world of warehousing.

 Founded in 2009 by a group of researchers from MIT, ETH Zurich, and IBM Research, Scandit offers a cloud-based enterprise mobility and data capture platform for smart devices built on proprietary computer vision, machine learning and augmented reality.
 Its actionable information is presented via AR to help employees make the right decisions, right on the spot.
 Its MatrixScan technology can be used to capture an entire set of barcodes in a single sequence, saving employees a ton of time.